mvolkmann/blog/src/flutter.md

 When using VS Code, install the Flutter extension.
 This provides great auto-complete support.

 Run the app from VS Code by selecting
 Run ...
 Start Debugging or Run ...
 Run Without Debugging.
+The simulated or real device to use can be selected from a menu in the VS Code footer.

 If the app is run from a terminal with `flutter run` then hot reloading will only occur if focus is moved to the terminal